Freshness and refrigeration logistics: Reducing costs, staff shortages, energy savings and storage density – Image: Xpert.Digital

 📝🌐 The integration of full automation, 5G SA campus networks, Industry 4.0 and IoT

-The integration of full automation, 5G SA campus networks, Industry 4.0 and IoT in fresh logistics, refrigerated logistics and frozen storage is not just a step into the future, but a necessity to meet the increasing demands of the globalized world.
-With the additional impetus from the introduction of the 2D matrix code in 2027, the logistics industry will be able to operate more transparently, efficiently and sustainably.
-This not only reduces costs and optimizes human resources, but also opens up new opportunities in areas such as e-commerce and regional food supply.
+The integration of full automation, 5G SA campus networks, Industry 4.0, and IoT in fresh food logistics, refrigerated logistics, and frozen storage is not just a step into the future, but a necessity to meet the increasing demands of a globalized world.
+With the additional impetus provided by the introduction of 2D matrix codes in 2027, the logistics industry will be able to operate more transparently, efficiently, and sustainably.
+This will not only reduce costs and optimize personnel resources, but also open up new opportunities in areas such as e-commerce and regional food supply.

 We are there for you - advice - planning - implementation - project management